PixelQuasar/demo-go-tinode-chat/README.md

-gin + mongo real-time chat with Tinode
+# gin + mongo real-time chat with Tinode

-Setup instructions:
+# Setup instructions:
-## 1. Setup mongo (!IMPORTANT!
+## 1. Setup mongo
+(!IMPORTANT!
 Due to the requirements of Tinode it is necessary to run Mongo in single-node ReplicaSet mode: https://docs.mongodb.com/manual/administration/replica-set-deployment/)

-Depends on your OS
+Needed steps depend on your OS

 ## 2. Create .env config file:
 ```dotenv